 Charlotte Harris and Hugo Bugg run an award-winning practice known for imaginative transformations of gardens at country estates, often in areas requiring careful conservation considerations.
-Current projects include the revitalisation of Clumber Park pleasure grounds in Nottinghamshire for the National Trust, the historic walled kitchen garden at RHS Bridgewater in Greater Manchester, and the design of the M&G Garden at this year’s RHS Chelsea.
+Current projects include the revitalisation of Clumber Park pleasure grounds in Nottinghamshire for the National Trust, the historic walled kitchen garden at RHS Bridgewater in Greater Manchester and the design of the M&G Garden for the RHS Chelsea Flower Show.

 01392 927172; www.harrisbugg.com

 Landscape of Dreams is an apt title for Isabel and Julian Bannerman’s book, given their specialisation in imaginative, magical gardens with abundant herbaceous planting among dreamy re-created follies and gateways.
 They have designed gardens for The Prince of Wales at Highgrove, Gloucestershire, and the Castle of Mey, Caithness.

 RHS judge and council member James Alexander-Sinclair is a garden writer, television presenter and popular lecturer.
 Based in Oxfordshire, he runs a small, personal, garden-design practice, working across the UK and abroad, tackling master planning from vegetable gardens and orchards to spinneys.

 Accomplished plantswoman Jinny Blom is known for her artistic approach to garden design, in formal or informal styles that are always appropriate for the site.
 A favourite designer of The Prince of Wales, she is a repeat Chelsea medallist and focuses on gardens for private residences across the UK, as well as Europe and the US.

 Jo Thompson Landscape & Garden Design